Mandarin Oriental, Milan

 Architecture and interiors

-The Mandarin Oriental unites four 18th-century Milanese palaces, ochre façades and stucco, paved interior courtyards planted with magnolias.
-2015 renovation by architect Antonio Citterio: solid oak parquet, black and white marbles, brushed bronze lighting, bespoke furniture.
+The Mandarin Oriental brings together four 18th-century Milanese palaces, ochre façades and stuccos, interior paved courtyards planted with magnolias.
+2015 renovation by architect Antonio Citterio: solid oak parquet, black and white marbles, brushed bronze light fixtures, bespoke furniture.
 Ceiling heights between 3.50 and 4 m, original sash windows preserved.
-Glass corridors link the buildings, you move between gardens and salons without ever going outside.
+Glass-covered passageways link the buildings, we circulate between gardens and salons without ever stepping outside.

 At the table